Jun 20, 2013, updated June 2013

 In 2012, we achieved an industry first when we announced that our entire UK Easter egg range used 100% recyclable packaging.

-Since 2006, the weight of packaging for Nestlé medium and small eggs has reduced by 50% and 35% respectively.
+Since 2006, the weight of packaging for Nestlé medium and small eggs has been reduced by 50% and 35% respectively.
 In 2011, we reduced the amount of packaging materials used for medium Easter eggs by a further 100 tonnes – a 13% reduction compared to 2010 and in addition to savings made in previous years.

 Looking at the global picture, in 2011, the Nestlé source optimisation programme helped save 39,000 tonnes of packaging material by weight across its entire product portfolio.